Alejogb1/job-board/blog-data/b-c-concatenation-operator-usage.md

 This outputs "This is a string concatenation".
 It’s pretty easy and convenient to use but be aware that string literals are char arrays behind the scenes.

-Okay so far so good right.
+ so far so good right.
 One thing I have to mention is that if you’re concatenating many strings in a loop that's where performance can suffer a bit because of the memory allocation and copy operations involved The good news is we have other ways to do this that are more efficient.
 I am not going to go into details in this answer cause your question is simply about plus operator but I’ll give you a pointer in the resources section.
 Let’s just say I had a big string that grew slowy in a loop at some point in the past.
 It was doing memory allocation every single loop it was terribly slow.
 I spent days looking to fix that.
 In my case a single operation was not slow but the repeated operations slowed down the overall process.
 When I finally used a different technique to avoid many memory allocation and copy operations the speed went up 10 times!
 Seriously a big difference.

 So to recap the plus `+` operator and the `+=` operator are your friends for basic string concatenation with std::string They abstract away all the complicated stuff about memory management and you should only use c style char arrays in specific low level situations and always with caution because it is easy to introduce security bugs.
 I have seen many cases when that simple string concatenation operation was a gateway for security issues.